 - Onboarding sales professionals to essential sales platforms.

 In comparison, the sales engagement process is executed by sales reps.
-As mentioned in the sales engagement definition previously, it is totally dedicated to valuable-exchange interaction and getting the best outcome from their prospects.
+As mentioned previously, it is dedicated to valuable-exchange interaction and getting the best outcome from their prospects.

 The sales engagement process is directly related to the sales enablement process.
 Therefore, from an organizational perspective, sales engagement is an external process, while the sales enablement process is an internal workflow.

-Sales engagement platforms are the digital softwares or tools that help sales reps interact with potential customers.
+A sales engagement platform is digital software or tool that helps sales reps interact with potential customers.